-The PhD course in Political Science and Sociology of the Scuola Normale Superiore builds upon a methodologically pluralist approach and a multidisciplinary nature, combining structured teaching with close supervision activities by a dedicated faculty.
-The duration of the programme and of its grants is four years.
+The PhD course in Political Science and Sociology of Scuola Normale Superiore is methodologically pluralist and multidisciplinary.
+Taught in English and truly international in student composition and faculty experience, it combines structured teaching with close, supportive supervision.
+The duration of the programme and its grant is four years.

 The Program consists of lectures and seminars.

 In consultation with their course coordinator, each year students will present a study plan to the Department Council where they specify what research and training they plan to do in the incoming academic year.
 In the first year at the School, students are required to attend and pass 6 compulsory and 2 elective courses, for a total amount of 8 courses, each one of 20 hours.
 From the second to the fourth year, PdD candidates are required to attend and pass 3 elective courses per year.

 At the beginning of the first year, the students will be assigned a provisional mentor.
 At the end of the first year and in agreement with the PhD Board, the students will propose the name of the supervisor of their thesis and its topic for approval by the Department Council.